giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 For a different radial subdivision, update `radii0`, `radii1`, `layer_names`, `layer_weights`, and the layer-indexed law assignments consistently.

 For a different steel-component ring, update `n_bars`, `bar_guide_radius0`, `bar_guide_radius1`, `bar_diameter`, `bar_sides`, and `bar_host_layer_index`.

-## 11. Expected result

-After a successful run, the generator prints a short summary and writes the selected YAML file.
-The YAML contains:

-- the two boundary stations of the tapered member;
-- the annular region polygons at each station;
-- the prestressing steel component polygons at each station;
-- the axial/bending law assignments;
-- the shear/torsion law assignments.

-The generated file is the CSF input case.
-Subsequent CSF operations can evaluate the member field at selected stations or sample it for downstream structural analysis.

 # Reference basis